Jeevanjyotirout/GHUStereo/README.md

 # Performance of GHUStereo-8-gwcm on KITTI raw dataset (90 FPS for the resolution of 380 x 1248 on RTX 4070S and fp16)

+Note: refer to the paper for evaluation results on Jetson AGX Orin

 <p align="center">
   <img width="600" height="600" src="./imgs/GHUStereo.gif" data-zoomable>
 </p>